AlexanderMaxRanabel/y/README.md

 * *Trouble?
 Please see the note above and link to [Installation Issues](https://github.com/vlang/v/discussions/categories/installation-issues) for help.*

-V is constantly being updated.
-To update V, simply run:
+Y is constantly being updated.
+To update Y, simply run:

 ```bash
 v up